 Let's look at what steps you'll need to take to become a zoo veterinarian.

 Step 1: Get an Undergraduate Education

-Aspiring animal doctors need undergraduate training before entering veterinary school.
+Aspiring veterinarians need undergraduate training before entering veterinary school.
 Veterinary programs generally require students to have already completed such subjects as anatomy, animal science, biology, chemistry, physiology and zoology.
 Students may select any undergraduate major in preparation for veterinary school, provided they complete all the classes necessary for admittance to a veterinary program.
 While no specific major is required, biology may be a good undergraduate choice for aspiring veterinarians.

 Step 2: Earn a Doctor of Veterinary Medicine degree

 Future zoo veterinarians need a Doctor of Veterinary Medicine (D.V.M. or V.M.D.) degree from an accredited veterinary medicine college.
 Programs typically take four years to finish and involve classroom studies, laboratory experience and clinical work.
 The coursework generally covers topics like animal anatomy, animal illnesses and physiology.